Browse by Medical Category

-In 1997, we established a summer fellowship program to stimulate interest in eating disorders research and to train young investigators in the field.
-The Eating Disorders Clinical and Research Program provides annual funding for Summer Research Fellowships with the support of Matina S. Horner, Ph.D. and the Rubenstein Foundation.
-For 17 years, Matina S. Horner, Ph.D. has sponsored 50 undergraduate and graduate students.
+In 1997, we established a summer fellowship program to stimulate interest in eating disorders research and train young investigators in the field.
+The Eating Disorders Clinical and Research Program provides annual funding for Summer Research Fellowships with the support of Matina S. Horner, Ph.D. and the Lawrence J and Anne Rubenstein Charitable Foundation.
+For 17 years, Matina S. Horner, Ph.D. has sponsored 53 undergraduate and graduate students.
 In 2013, we were fortunate to receive an award from the Rubenstein Foundation in support of our Summer Research Fellowships.
 During their 8 weeks at the EDCRP, our fellows receive supervision and mentoring as they conduct independent research projects, participate in our research activities, and meet weekly with our staff for discussion sessions on research methodologies in the field of eating disorders.

 Click here to learn more about past fellowship recipients.

-It is generally not feasible to collect data during the 8-week period unless the project has been thoroughly designed and a subject pool has been identified and IRB approval obtained prior to the start of the fellowship.
+It is generally not feasible to collect data during the 8-week period unless the project has been thoroughly designed, a subject pool identified, and IRB approval obtained prior to the start of the fellowship.

 Projects that involve writing a literature review, analyzing previously collected data, or writing up a research report from data already analyzed are the most feasible to complete during the 8-week period.
 Previous awardees have also worked on masters' theses or dissertations.
 Please click here to view past project titles.